Eddie Redmayne confirmed for Harry Potter spin-off

 Blu-Ray review: Woman in black

-What makes Woman In Black so refreshing is that it is old-school psychological horror, complete with an isolated, haunted mansion, rocking chairs, beheaded dolls, random screams, mysterious deaths, untold secrets, dangerous silence, suspiciously-hostile locals, a hallucination sequence and horrifying consequences.
+What makes The Woman in Black so refreshing is its adherence to old-school psychological horror, featuring an isolated and haunted mansion, rocking chairs, beheaded dolls, random screams, mysterious deaths, untold secrets, dangerous silence, suspiciously hostile locals, a hallucination sequence, and horrifying consequences.
+While some eyebrows were raised when Daniel Radcliffe was announced as the leading man, his performance as Arthur Kipps, a down-on-his-luck solicitor, is captivating.
+Despite spending much of the film alone in the haunted mansion, Radcliffe manages to hold your attention throughout.

 Episode 61: Harry Potter Studio Tour / Official Doctor Who Convention